Make the Diagnosis: Myasthenia Gravis

 The reference standard for definite myasthenia gravis is typical clinical presentation plus one of the following: elevated acetylcholine receptor antibody level or abnormal electrodiagnostic study results (repetitive nerve stimulation or single-fiber electromyography).
 These criteria should also be fulfilled in clinical practice for definite diagnosis.

 Original Article: Does This Patient Have Myasthenia Gravis?

-A 45-year-old man has a 2-month history of fluctuating double vision, a droopy right eye that improves with rest, and a complaint that food ...
+A 45-year-old man has a 2-month history of fluctuating double vision, a droopy right eye that ...